lemoinep/SunTzuMilitaryCampaignSimulator/README.md

 This approach reflects modern trends where AI-driven strategic planning aligns timeless wisdom with algorithmic rigor to deliver sophisticated decision-support systems.

+### MCS_005.py

+Todo list: The next program is under construction to add additional artificial intelligence.
+I invite you to follow my progress.